1. In the Law Student category, the judges selected Mariam Awan as the winner for this year’s Challenge:

 3. In the Professional category, the judges did not select a winner for this year’s Challenge.

-Julia will be receiving a prize of $1000 and, in addition to having her winning article showcased here on the IPilogue, the article will be considered for publication in the Canadian Intellectual Property Review (CIPR) or the Intellectual Property Journal (IPJ).
+The winner will be receiving a prize of $1000 and, in addition to having her winning article showcased here on the IPilogue, the article will be considered for publication in the Canadian Intellectual Property Review (CIPR) or the Intellectual Property Journal (IPJ).

 We would like to thank our esteemed intellectual property experts who served as judges for the Challenge: